Aswan "The Nubian City"

 It is the ancient city of “Swenett”, a name that derived from an ancient goddess, who was identified later as Eileithyia by the Greeks.
 Swenett was the southernmost town in Egypt, it was also important as a military station as under every dynasty, it was a garrison town. its location was an object of great interest to the Ancient geographers.

 It was so important as it controlled all communications of the Nile, the tombs in Aswan play also great importance as they represent the old and middle kingdoms that are opened for visitors today so that they have an insight into the greatness of the Ancient civilization.
 There were fields of Syenite granite, quarried for the wealth of shrines and monuments around the country, including many pyramids, which makes it a unique touristic place.

 Aswan has a hot desert climate just like other countries in Egypt.
 It has the driest and hottest climate compared with other cities.
 The average of its temperature is above 40c in summer.
 It is sunny most of the year and clears which makes it fascinating and unique in all seasons of the year.
 Here are the average temperatures of Aswan along the year:

 Best Attractions in Aswan

-Nubian Museum is located in the southern part of Aswan.
+- Nubian Museum: is located in the southern part of Aswan.
 It contains remarkable Nubian treasures that have survived before the flooding of Nubia.

-The Fatimid Cemetery is located over a small hill and contains 80 tombs that date from the seventh to the 12th century A.D.
+- The Fatimid Cemetery: is located over a small hill and contains 80 tombs that date from the seventh to the 12th century A.D.

-Ferial Garden is located in the middle of the city.
+- Ferial Garden: is located in the middle of the city.
 A very interesting place that has emphatic views along the River Nile from both directions.